About

 An Honorary Board Member contributes in an advisory capacity on the Board, but has no voting privileges.

 Heidi Goldstein – Senior Community Library Manager.
 She has lived in California since 1999 and currently lives in Richmond.
-She has been a librarian for over ten years, first in a private arts college and then for Contra Costa County.
+She has been a librarian for over 18 years, first in a private arts college and then for Contra Costa County.

 Michael A. Fischer – El Cerrito Library Commissioner.
 He is a lifelong (except for four years) resident and native of the East Bay and has lived in El Cerrito since 1998.
 He served as a senior attorney for the California Administrative Office of the Courts for nearly 37 years prior to his retirement.
 In addition to the El Cerrito City designated member of the Contra Costa County Library Commission, he is a member of the El Cerrito Civil Service Commission and a legislative policy analyst for AARP.